-(a) General Submission Requirements.
+- (a) General Submission Requirements.
 The pre-application process allows Applicants interested in pursuing an Application to assess potential competition across the thirteen (13) state service regions, subregions and set-asides.
 Based on an understanding of the potential competition they can make a more informed decision whether they wish to proceed to prepare and submit an Application.
-A complete preapplication is a pre-application that meets all of the Department's criteria, as outlined in subsections (a) and (b) of this section, with all required information and exhibits provided pursuant to the Multifamily Programs Procedures Manual.

-(1) The pre-application must be submitted, along with the required pre-application fee as described in §10.901 of this title (relating to Fee Schedule), no later than the Pre-application Final Delivery Date as identified in §11.2 of this chapter (relating to Program Calendar for Competitive Housing Tax Credits).
-If such pre-application and corresponding fee are not submitted on or before this deadline the Applicant will be deemed to have not made a pre-application.

-(2) The pre-application shall consist of one (1) CD-R containing a PDF copy and Excel copy submitted to the Department in the form of single files as required in the Multifamily Programs Procedures Manual.

-(3) Only one pre-application may be submitted by an Applicant for each Development Site.

-(4) Department review at this stage is limited, and not all issues of eligibility and threshold are reviewed or addressed at pre-application.
+A complete preapplication is a pre-application that meets all of the Department's criteria, as outlined in subsections (a) and (b) of this section, with all required information and exhibits provided pursuant to the Multifamily Programs Procedures Manual. - (1) The pre-application must be submitted, along with the required pre-application fee as described in §10.901 of this title (relating to Fee Schedule), no later than the Pre-application Final Delivery Date as identified in §11.2 of this chapter (relating to Program Calendar for Competitive Housing Tax Credits).
+If such pre-application and corresponding fee are not submitted on or before this deadline the Applicant will be deemed to have not made a pre-application. - (2) The pre-application shall consist of one (1) CD-R containing a PDF copy and Excel copy submitted to the Department in the form of single files as required in the Multifamily Programs Procedures Manual. - (3) Only one pre-application may be submitted by an Applicant for each Development Site. - (4) Department review at this stage is limited, and not all issues of eligibility and threshold are reviewed or addressed at pre-application.
 Acceptance by staff of a pre-application does not ensure that an Applicant satisfies all Application eligibility, threshold or documentation requirements.
-While the pre-application is more limited in scope than an Application, pre-applications are subject to the same limitations, restrictions, or causes for disqualification or termination as a full Application, and pre-applications will thus be subject to the same consequences for violation, including but not limited to loss of points and termination of the pre-application.

-(b) Pre-Application Threshold Criteria.
-Pursuant to Texas Government Code, §2306.6704(c) preapplications will be terminated unless they meet the threshold criteria described in subsection (a) of this section and paragraphs (1) and (2) of this subsection:

-(1) Submission of the competitive HTC pre-application in the form prescribed by the Department which identifies at a minimum:

-(A) Site Control meeting the requirements of §10.204(10) of this title (relating to Required Documentation for Application Submission).
-For purposes of meeting this specific requirement related to pre-application threshold criteria, proof of consideration and any documentation required for identity of interest transactions is not required at the time of pre-application submission but will be required at the time of full application submission;
+While the pre-application is more limited in scope than an Application, pre-applications are subject to the same limitations, restrictions, or causes for disqualification or termination as a full Application, and pre-applications will thus be subject to the same consequences for violation, including but not limited to loss of points and termination of the pre-application. - (b) Pre-Application Threshold Criteria.
+Pursuant to Texas Government Code, §2306.6704(c) preapplications will be terminated unless they meet the threshold criteria described in subsection (a) of this section and paragraphs (1) and (2) of this subsection: - (1) Submission of the competitive HTC pre-application in the form prescribed by the Department which identifies at a minimum: - (A) Site Control meeting the requirements of §10.204(9) of this title (relating to Required Documentation for Application Submission); - (B) Funding request; - (C) Target Population; - (D) Requested set-asides (At-Risk, USDA, Nonprofit, and/or Rural); - (E) Total Number of Units proposed; - (F) Census tract number in which the Development Site is located; and - (G) Expected score for each of the scoring items identified in the pre-application materials;

-- (B) Funding request;

-- (C) Target Population;

-- (D) Requested set-asides (At-Risk, USDA, Nonprofit, and/or Rural);

-(E) Total Number of Units proposed;

-(F) Census tract number in which the Development Site is located;

-(G) Expected score for each of the scoring items identified in the pre-application materials; and

-(H) Proposed name of ownership entity.